andreaskaris/selinux-training/files/steps/6/description.md

 In order to enable SELinux permanently, you must remove `selinux=0` from the kernel command line and reboot your system (https://access.redhat.com/solutions/3176).
-Note: Contrary to RHEL 8, in RHEL 9 it is no longer possible to set SELinux=disabled in /etc/selinux/config.

 1. Enable SELinux permanently: